jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 339 Part of charge proved
 (1) Every count shall be deemed divisible; and if the commission of the crime charged, as described in the enactment creating the crime or as charged in the count, includes the commission of any other crime, the person accused may be convicted of any crime so included which is proved, although the whole crime charged is not proved; or he may be convicted of an attempt to commit any crime so included.
 (2) On a count charging murder, the jury may—but shall not on that count, except in accordance with subsection (2) of section 178 of this Act (which relates to infanticide) find the accused guilty of any other offence.
-  (a) In accordance with section 337 of this Act, find the accused guilty of an attempt to commit murder; or (b) If the evidence proves manslaughter but does not prove murder, find the accused guilty of manslaughter— (3)
+  (a) in accordance with section 337 of this Act, find the accused guilty of an attempt to commit murder; or (b) if the evidence proves manslaughter but does not prove murder, find the accused guilty of manslaughter— (3)

 ### 340 Joinder of counts
-(1) Any number of counts for any crimes whatever may be joined in the same indictment, and shall be distinguished in the manner shown in form 4 in Schedule 2 to this Act, or to the like effect.
+(1) Any number of counts for any crimes whatever may be joined in the same indictment, and shall be distinguished in the manner shown in form 4 in Schedule2 to this Act, or to the like effect.
 (2) Where there are more counts than one in an indictment each count may be treated as a separate indictment.
 (3) If the Court thinks it conducive to the ends of justice to do so it may order that the accused shall be tried upon any one or more of such counts separately.
 (4) Any such order may be made either before or in the course of the trial, and if it is made in the course of the trial the jury shall be discharged from giving a verdict on the counts on which the trial is not to proceed.